 - Absent students have the number of days they were absent plus one to make up the homework.

-- A student absent one day has two days to complete the work regardless if their class meets that day that they return to school.
+- A student absent one day has two days to complete the work regardless of whether their class meets the day that they return to school.

 - It is the student’s responsibility to see me at an appropriate time to find out what material he/she missed.